phpthinktank/blast-orm/README.md

 There is __no need__ to extend any other class.
 Entity classes are basically plain classes and could be designed as you like.
 You could use prepared traits and classes of `Blast\Orm\Data` package to be more efficient.

-Entity classes could also be instances of `stdClass`, [`ArrayObject`]() or [`DataObject`](src/Data/DataObject.php)
+Entity classes could also be instances of [`stdClass`](http://php.net/manual/en/reserved.classes.php), [`ArrayObject`](http://php.net/manual/de/class.arrayobject.php) or [`DataObject`](src/Data/DataObject.php)

 ### Query

 The query acts as accessor to the persistence layer.
-Instead of to use a big data mapper, Blast ORM uses a query class.
+Instead of to use a big data repository, Blast ORM uses a query class.
 The query class is able to process the result as raw array or a map the result to a single entity class or a collection of entity classes.

 ### Repository

-The repository is acting as convenient accessor to persistence layer and is using an entity class as database object representation and the query as accessor to the persistence layer.
+The repository The repository mediates between query (dbal) and entities.

 ## Usage